DFE-Digital/itt-mentoring-beta-prototype/app/content/terms.md

 The Department for Education withholds the right to withdraw without notice listings that breach these terms and to withdraw the access of users who breach them.

-## Hyperlinking to the Claim funding for mentors website
+## Hyperlinking to the Claim funding for mentor training website

 We do not object to you linking directly to pages on this site and you do not need to ask permission to do so.
 However, we do not permit our pages to be loaded into frames on your site.
-The ‘Claim funding for mentors’ pages must be displayed in the user’s entire browser window.
+The ‘Claim funding for mentor training’ pages must be displayed in the user’s entire browser window.

 You may not charge your website’s users to click on a link to any page on the Service.